 Seasonal distribution of red bats (Lasiurus borealis and L. blossevillii) [WMV format: 1.9 KB]

-Continuing on this prior trajectory, USGS scientists at the Fort Collins Science Center developed an active research program to investigate the causes and consequences of bat fatalities at wind turbines.
-Our specific focus is on (1) determining the geographic origins of killed bats and (2) assessing the potential roles of mating and feeding behaviors in the susceptibility of tree bats to deadly encounters with wind turbines.
-With expertise and experience studying bat migration and behavior, combined with an existing infrastructure that promotes collaboration between disciplines, the USGS is well-equipped to effectively address the problem of bat mortality at wind power facilities.
+Continuing on the same research trajectory, USGS scientists at the Fort Collins Science Center have built an active research program to investigate the causes and consequences of bat fatalities at wind turbines.
+In collaboration with scientists at 4 other USGS science centers, as well as universities and conservation organizations, our specific focus is to (1) better identify the seasonal distributions, habitat needs, and migration patterns of species showing greatest susceptibility, (2) continue to assess the potential roles of mating and feeding behaviors in turbine collisions, (3) develop new video-based methods for studying and monitoring bats and birds flying around wind turbines at night, and (4) test whether bats are attracted to turbines.
+With a proven track record of studying bat migration and behavior, combined with an existing infrastructure that promotes collaboration between disciplines, the USGS is well-equipped to effectively address the problem of bat mortality at wind power facilities.
 Only through further research will we make progress toward minimizing the impact of this new form of sustainable energy on our Nation’s wildlife.

 To learn more about this work or opportunities to collaborate, contact